seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 No.

 **DUKE VINCENTIO**
-They will, then, ere’t be long.
+They will, then, ere't be long.

 **Provost**
 What comfort is for Claudio?

 **DUKE VINCENTIO**
-There’s some in hope.
+There's some in hope.

 **Provost**
 It is a bitter deputy.

 **DUKE VINCENTIO**
-Not so, not so; his life is parallel’d
+Not so, not so; his life is parallel'd
 Even with the stroke and line of his great justice:
 He doth with holy abstinence subdue
 That in himself which he spurs on his power
-To qualify in others: were he meal’d with that
+To qualify in others: were he meal'd with that
 Which he corrects, then were he tyrannous;
-But this being so, he’s just.
+But this being so, he's just.

 *Knocking within*